legendary85/gifTastic_cars/README.md

 The purpose of this assignment was to use the GIPHY API to make a dynamic web page that populates with gifs of our choice.
 I had to call the GIPHY API and use JavaScript and jQuery to change the HTML of my site.

-Licensing Information: READ LICENSE

-##Project source can be downloaded from
+## Project source can be downloaded from

 https://github.com/legendary85/gifTastic_cars

+**Licensing Information: READ LICENSE